DataDave1337/heuristica/README.md

 # heuristica

-Simple tool to manually develop heuristics based on a user defined rule set.
+A simple tool to manually develop heuristics based on a user defined rule set for a binary classification dataset.
 As of now there's only an code example which applies one specific rule on a given binary classification problem and visualize the results in a scatter matrix (as shown in the screenshot below).
+There is also an user interface which is basically a stub and not working as of now.

 ![scatter_example](images/scatter_example.png)

-The Future plans are:
+Current State:

 - Definition and application of multiple used defined rules
 - Development of a graphical user interface for defining rules and visualizing the results (based on PySide2, maybe later HTML)
+- UI stub as seen below, integration of update mechanisms pending

+The Future plans are:

 - Different means for result evaluation
   - Integration of different rule metrics
   - Interactive selection of scatter attributes